LaurentTardif/bibliography/devops/chocolatey/src/site/markdown/Chocolatey.md

 ### Push Your Package

 To push your package after you have built and tested it, you type choco push packageName.nupkg -s sourceLocation where packageName.nupkg is the name of the nupkg that was built with a version number as part of the package name and sourceLocation is the location of the source you want to push to (e.g. -s https://chocolatey.org/ for chocolatey's community feed).
-You must have an api key for https://chocolatey.org/ set.
+You must have an   API   key for https://chocolatey.org/ set.
 Take a look at choco push

 You can also log into chocolatey.org and upload your package from there (not recommended for packages over 2MB).